-Trees, similar to all living things grow, reproduce, and respond to their environment.
-Trees, like all plants, manufacture their food through photosynthesis.
+Trees grow, reproduce, and respond to their environment.
+Like all plants, trees manufacture their food through photosynthesis.
 Trees are in the family of woody plants which have cambium, a special layer of cells that allow the tree to increase in girth and are self supporting with a single stem.
-Like some plants, trees are perennials and can live for many years.
+Trees are perennials and can live for many years.
 The oldest known tree species is the Great Basin bristlecone pine, which is believed to reach ages of over 5,000 years old!

-The food for tree is produced through complex system starting with the leaves.
+Food for trees is produced through a complex system starting with the leaves.
 Leaves produce sugar as a result of photosynthesis which combines carbon dioxide and sunlight.
-As a result of the process to create sugar the by-product that the trees produce is oxygen—a vital resource for other living organisms, including humans.
-That sugar that is produced runs down through the tree, under the bark down the trunk and to the roots of the tree.
+The by-product of photosynthesis that Trees produce is oxygen—a vital resource for other living organisms.
+Sugar that is produced runs down through the tree, under the bark down the trunk and to the roots of the tree.
 The sugar combines at the roots with minerals and water in the ground to move back up the tree trunk and under the bark back to the leaves to which starts the cycle of photosynthesis again.
-Along the way the minerals, water and sugar stimulate the growth and development of the tree or assist in its reproduction.
+Along the way, minerals, water and sugar stimulate the growth and development of the tree or assist in its reproduction.

 The crown of the tree is made up of the leaves and branches.